Triphysaria

-Triphysaria is a genus of five plants in the family Orobanchaceae which are known generally as owl's-clovers.
+Triphysaria is a genus of five plants in the family Orobanchaceae, commonly known as owl's-clovers.
 This genus is closely related to the genera Castilleja and Orthocarpus.
-Triphysaria are native to western North America, including a species endemic to California.
+Triphysaria species are native to western North America, including one species that is endemic to California.

 Description

-These plants, like those in many other genera in the family, are facultative hemiparasites on other plants.
+These plants, like those in many other genera of the family, are facultative hemiparasites on other plants.
 They produce haustoria that tap into the roots of other plants to extract some of the nutrients they need.

 The plants bear spike inflorescences of pouched, folded flowers that have lips shaped like the beak of an owl.

-The plant contains its own chlorophyll and are able to undergo photosynthesis, although limited.
-Without hosts, the species are not able to flourish as greatly.
+While the plants contain their own chlorophyll and are able to undergo photosynthesis, this process is limited.
+Without host plants, the species cannot flourish as greatly.